Product Tour | How To Start Easy

 We use the word Job.
 People apply for Jobs, one has a Job, you list Job experience on your resume, your Job shows up in your Org Chart, your Job pays a certain amount in the budget.
 We have Job Descriptions.
 HRIS systems use the term “Job”.
 Build Out Step 2: Most admin users add and connect Jobs and People to build a classic Org Chart.

 We need to be able to see and adjust who is on a Team, what are Teams doing and why.
 Yes, just like Jobs and Positions.
 Data shows that the popular shift from hierarchical to more Team-centric models can improve performance, but according to a recent Deloitte survey, only 6% of respondents rated themselves very effective at managing cross-functional Teams.
 We believe this is because they can not visualize how it all fits together.
-Build Out Step 5: This is where you get your people involved to create an inventory of the Team you will add to your OGraph that then get linked to Jobs or Positions.
+Note: This is where you get your people involved to create an inventory of the Team you will add to your OGraph that then get linked to Jobs or Positions.

 Entity is a broad group that captures a lot of thinking.
 Typically, an Entity is an element outside the organization proper or outside of the IC’s functional unit, an internal customer for instance.
 Yes, a customer, vendor, contract, project, department, division, or functional unit could all be represented as an Entity.
-Build Out Step 6: This is where you get your people involved to create an inventory of the Entities [Vendors, Clients, Customers etc.] you will add to your OGraph that then get linked to Jobs or Positions.
+Note: This is where you get your people involved to create an inventory of the Entities [Vendors, Clients, Customers etc.] you will add to your OGraph that then get linked to Jobs or Positions.

 “How do I do that, why?”
 A Process can be a checklist, a work instruction, a photo, a video, a diagram, they are how we do our Job, how we fulfill the function of our Positions.
 You note that Process is a Black Diamond, in the Advanced area because for some reason, it is hard.
 With Org Graph we make it easy by mapping Process to Positions and Jobs that are owned by a Person as part of their Job.
 This linkage creates cognizance and ownership, making it easy.
-Build Out Step 7: By this time you absolutely have your people involved and they each know which Positions they fill as part of their Jobs.
+Note: By this time you absolutely have your people involved and they each know which Positions they fill as part of their Jobs.
 Normally Processes link to Positions, but, they can link to Jobs too.

 In nerd talk: “Workflow refers to the steps involved in passing tasks or information from one IC to another or one system to another for action according to procedural rules as value is added to the organization’s activities”.
 Workflows have become more and more digitized and automated, so much so that they have become what we refer to as “invisible workflows”.
 They still exist, we just need to bring them back out into the open so we have cognizance.
-Build Out Step 8: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
+Note: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
 Weather you link Workflows to Jobs or Positions is a toss up.
 Some users think of Workflows as “departmental” workflows as in an Accounting Workflow, and that would link to a Job more than likely.

 If you are logging in to it, it is a System.
 In 21st century organizations, ICs often Interface with dozens of Systems.
 Generally, a system is any element – often digital these days, though not necessarily – in which an IC inputs data or work to have some function performed or info tracked.
 CRMs, the shared Excel spreadsheet, – all qualify as Systems.
 They often look like a fog-inducing bowl of alphabet soup to ICs, whose heads spin, trying to get a fix on which HRIS, ERP, CRM, IMS, LMS they login to.
-Build Out Step 9: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
+Note: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
 Very often System interfacing is part of Processes that link most directly with Positions, so, users often choose to make Systems tie exclusively to Positions.
 You make the call, that is why it is Black Diamond.

 Objectives are the big-picture things we’re aiming for at the strategic level, and tend to be more qualitative than quantitative.
 (Note: when it comes to Objectives, the OCM ties into a strategy that Intel developed and Google extended called OKRs, or Objectives and Key Results.)
 In essence, all strategic thinking is a similar cascade model, and you can use Org Graph and the Objectives and Results objects to capture and visualize this type of cascading thinking even if you don’t follow OKRs exactly.
-Build Out Step 10: Where are we going, what are our big Objectives and what are the sub objectives that people own that when achieved will help us reach our big Objectives?
+Note: Where are we going, what are our big Objectives and what are the sub objectives that people own that when achieved will help us reach our big Objectives?
 If you have your annual plan in place, you can set up your corporate numbers as Objectives and tie Jobs directly to these Objectives, or you can set sub-objectives and connect Jobs to the sub-objectives that then tie to the overall Objectives.

 We are Accountable for thinking about Objectives, but Responsible for the actions that achieve Key Results.
 These Results are quantifiable and typically controllable, or measurable in the near term – could include hitting a particular sales volume, retaining a higher percentage of clients, boosting website visitors by a certain number each month, making a certain number of calls.
 In the OKR world, the basic measurement, the thing that has to be achieved, is the Key Result.
-Build Out Step 11: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
+Note: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
 Some users tie Key Results to Jobs and some tie them to Positions, all depends on how granular you want to get.
 You can also link Key Results to Objectives using the “enables” connection.

 Skills refers to the talents, abilities, and knowledge that qualify someone to do a Job or fill a Position.
 Degrees, certifications, licenses, etc. are not Skills but often indicate a set of necessary Skills.
 For instance, someone certified as a Microsoft Office Specialist should have the Skills to comfortably navigate Office programs.
 Other Skills, such as “effective communicator” are harder to quantify and are sometimes labelled as “soft.”
 Yes, double black most difficult work, requiring Expert level thinking, but you can do it and capture it in Org Graph.
-Build Out Step 12: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
+Note: Again, by this time you absolutely have your people involved and they each know which Positions they fill as part of their Job.
 HR is usually pretty involved in Skills.
 Most users are identifying the Skills that are required for someone to do the work inside a Position, but, that is not hard and fast.

 This is a snap, start as simple as any other Org Chart Software.
 Org Graph makes org charting click, drag and drop simple, and powerful.
 You can upload pictures of people, connect Jobs with Positions, and capture job descriptions and purpose statements.
 Make it come alive via rich-text fields, linked, or attached documents, videos etc. right where they belong, in your Org Graph.